flexicious/aws-node-rules-engine-lambda-config/README.md

 cd api
 npm run watch
 ```
+2. Gather output values from the API project
+Once the API project is deployed, you will need to gather the following from the output:
+- DemoStack.ProductsApiUrl
+- DemoStack.UserPoolId
+- DemoStack.UserPoolClientId

-2. Configure awsExports.js in the UI project
+3. Configure awsExports.js in the UI project
 Once the API project is deployed, you will need to configure the UI project to use the API.
 In the UI project, open the file `src/aws-exports.js` and update the following values:
-- `userPoolId` - This is the Cognito User Pool ID
+- `userPoolId` - Replace the value with the Cognito User Pool ID from the API project output from step 2
-- `userPoolWebClientId` - This is the Cognito User Pool Client ID
+- `userPoolWebClientId` - Replace the value with the Cognito User Pool Client ID from the API project output from step 2

-3. Create a proxy configuration file
+4. Create a proxy configuration file
 In the UI project, create a file called `src/setupProxy.js` and add the following content:
 ```js
     const { createProxyMiddleware } = require('http-proxy-middleware');